Summary

 Understand audit history (Review activity timelines)

-What and why - Per‑key activity timelines provide a chronological record of check‑outs/ins, changes, cancellations, and flags—critical evidence for audits and incident reviews
+What and why - Per‑key activity timelines offer a chronological record of check-ins and check-outs, changes, cancellations, and highlight critical evidence for audits and incident reviews.

 Usage - Treat the timeline as your single source of truth; capture exports/screens when policy requires audit artefacts.
 (Export options may vary by tenant)